Paperback. Condizione: Very Good. No Jacket. May have limited writing in cover pages. Pages are unmarked. ~ ThriftBooks: Read More, Spend Less.

 Quantità: 1 disponibili

 Aggiungi al carrelloTaschenbuch.
 Condizione: Neu.
-Neuware - A dazzling exploration in dramatic form of the Shakespeare authorship question, from one of the most acclaimed contemporary actors.
+Neuware - A dazzling dramatic exploration of the William Shakespeare authorship question, penned by one of the most renowned contemporary actors.
+Mark Rylance's provocative play introduces us to the authorship debate's main candidates and their respective claims-whilst asking fundamental questions about what makes a genius, and why it all matters anyway.

 Quantità: Più di 20 disponibili